swift-server/async-http-client/docs/async-await.md

 }
 ```

-A notable change from the current [`HTTPRequest`][HTTPRequest] is that the url is not of type `URL`.
+A notable change from the current [`HTTPClient.Request`][HTTPClient.Request] is that the url is not of type `URL`.
 This makes the creation of a request non throwing.
 Existing issues regarding current API:

 - [HTTPClient.Request.url is a let constant][issue-395]
 - [refactor to make request non-throwing](https://github.com/swift-server/async-http-client/pull/56)